sfswebadmin/sfs.v5/src/pages/synopsis/miracle-on-34th-street.md

 ratingsAverage: 93
 genreName: Comedy/Drama
 taglink: 07
-frontPageSnippet: "After a divorced New York mother hires a nice old man to play Santa Claus at Macy's, she is startled by his claim to be the genuine article."
 pdfLink: /documents/films/SFS_MIRACLEON34THSTREET.pdf
 directorsWriters: George Seaton
-directorsLink:
 cast: "Edmund Gwenn (Kris Kringle), Maureen O'Hara (Doris Walker), Natalie Wood (Susan Walker), John Payne (Fred Gailey)"
+frontPageSnippet: "After a divorced New York mother hires a nice old man to play Santa Claus at Macy's, she is startled by his claim to be the genuine article."
 synopsis: "Doris Walker, a no-nonsense Macy's executive, desperately searches for a new store Santa Claus.
 She hires Kris Kringle who insists that he's the real thing.
 But he has many sceptics like her and her six-year-old daughter, Susan.
 So, he goes to court to try and prove it.
 Is he the real Santa Claus?"
 ---